Please see the ‘Contact’ tab to register your intention to visit the clubhouse (for COVID-compliance):

 Tuition in the club workshop is available to members

-General Meetings: On the 3rd Tuesday of each month from 7.00 – 8.00 pm (except January) a General Meeting is held before the workshop is available.
+- NOTE: General Meetings are held on the 3rd Tuesday of each month from 7.00 – 8.00 pm (except January).